zirconiumnmlee/hands-on-Computer-Graphics/README.md

 # hands-on-Computer-Graphics

-That is a project about simple computer graphics for beginers,with the tutoriel: [Scratchapixel](https://www.scratchapixel.com/index.html "Scratchapixel").
+That is a project about simple computer graphics for beginners,with the tutoriel: [Scratchapixel](https://www.scratchapixel.com/index.html "Scratchapixel").

-And it will include my creation about **_CG_** in the future.
+And it will include my creation of **_CG_** in the future.

 ---